 The role-play game reveals the full extent of the legislative process, from consulting interest groups and forming alliances to negotiating with other institutions and speaking to the media.

 The game lasts 2 ½ hours, must be pre-booked and is free of charge.
-Sessions are held once on Monday afternoons and twice per day from Tuesday to Sunday.

 Due to high demand, it is recommended to book the role-play game at least 4 months in advance.